 \subsection{Result}

 For the sake of completeness, we estimate each $\tau_{\text{obs}}(t)$ for all $t=2 \sim 89$ and present the cumulative effects over time $t$.
-The results for the g-computation and the SDR estimators are presented in Figure \ref{fig:aspirin-other-g-computation}, \ref{fig:aspirin-other-SDR}, respectively.
+The results for the g-computation and the SDR estimators are presented in Figures \ref{fig:aspirin-other-g-computation}, \ref{fig:aspirin-other-SDR}, respectively.

 The result based on the g-computation estimator in Figure \ref{fig:aspirin-other-g-computation} shows that the counterfactual mean outcomes for never-takers (individuals who have never taken aspirin throughout the study) are worse-off than the observed.
 Specifically, for the never-takers the probability of having live birth has been decreased and the probability of having fetal loss has increased.
 The result seems to be statistically significant at $T=89$.